rainbowphysics/PyTower/docs/source/getting_started.rst

 ------------
 To start, ensure that PyTower is correctly installed.
 If the installation was a success, then you should be able to use the command ``pytower`` in terminal, and you should find the sub-directory tower-unite-suitebro in the main installation/repository folder, which contains a suitebro file format parser written in Rust by Brecert: https://github.com/brecert/tower-unite-suitebro

-For more info about the installation process, see [Installation Guide & Troubleshooting.](https://github.com/rainbowphysics/PyTower/wiki/Installation-Guide-&-Troubleshooting)
+For more info about the installation process, see :ref:`Installation Guide & Troubleshooting. <install_guide>`

 General Usage
 -------------